kcri-tz/sans/README.md

 * **NEW:** Low coverage k-mers can be discarded

+### Dos and Don'ts

+* The genomes should not be too diverged.
+SANS works well on species level.
+* The sequences should not be too short.
+Provide whole-genome data or as many coding sequences as possible.
+* Be careful with viruses (for the reasons above).
+* Have a look at the network (weakly compatible or 2-tree).
+It does not make much sense to extract a tree, if the split network is a hairball.
+* In case of problems, contact us (see below).

 ### Publications

 Rempel, A., Wittler, R.: [SANS serif: alignment-free, whole-genome based phylogenetic reconstruction](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btab444/6300510).
 Bioinformatics.
 (2021).